Any Future You Want

 The key things to do here are:

-b) to forgive the other players in that situation (whether parents or other authority figures) for their part
+b) forgive the other players in that situation (whether parents or other authority figures) for their part

-c) to re-interpret the situation as adults
+c) re-interpret the situation as adults

 The amount of relief and freedom this can bring has to be experienced to be believed.